-Step 1: Evaluate your blind and buy new cord
+Step 1: Evaluate your blind and buy new blind pull cord

+No need to go out and buy new blinds!
+We’ll show you how to fix blinds with a few simple steps.
 The best time to replace the lift cord that raises and lowers a miniblind is when you first notice it’s frayed—don’t wait till it breaks.
-It’s much easier to use the old cord to guide a new one (you temporarily splice them together) and pull it through the intricate pathway of ladder lines, slats and headbox hardware than to thread a new cord inch by inch by itself through the labyrinth.
+It’s much easier to use the old blind pull cord to guide a new one (you temporarily splice them together) and pull it through the intricate pathway of ladder lines, slats and headbox hardware than to thread a new cord inch by inch by itself through the labyrinth.

 Miniblind lift cords run from the bottom bar, up through the slats, across the top bar and then become the two pull cords on the side.